The legend of Francesco Totti in ten chapters

 September 4, 1994

 Totti scores his first goal, lashing home a powerful left-footed strike against Foggia on the opening day of the Serie A season.
-Cue wild celebrations on the Curva Nord section of Stadio Olimpico.
+Cue wild celebrations.

 October 31, 1998